amitmavgupta/azure-terraform/README.md

 * Azure CNI with Azure NPM as the network policy.
 * Azure CNI with Calico as the network policy.

+Bonus:
+* How to create a VM in Azure using Ubuntu 22.04 as the OS.

 # Ensure you have enough quota
 Go to the Subscription blade, navigate to "Usage + Quotas", and make sure you have enough quota for the following resources: